elgeeko1/pimp-my-gimp/README.md

 toolchain
 and some familiarity with the tool.

+Once installed, a webserver will be running on port 80 of your device.

 ### Install method 1: Configure on-target (easiest)

 First confirm you are able to connect to the target via SSH.
 Then copy the contents of this github repository